 The table below provides a quick comparison:

 Note: These are general market estimates.
-Rates fluctuate based on season, carrier, and route.
-Always request a detailed quote.
+Rates fluctuate weekly based on carrier space, transshipment routing, seasonality, and cargo type.
+Always request a detailed quote before booking.

 Additional Fees and Charges

-The final price you pay—the “landed cost”—is more than just the ocean freight.
-It’s crucial to budget for the following additional charges:
+The final price you pay, your true “landed cost,” is more than just the ocean freight.
+This is where many importers underestimate Algeria shipments.
+It is crucial to budget for the following additional charges:

 Sea Freight Transit Times from China to Algeria